Documenting Application Modules

 Figure 1.
 All modules and their relationships rendered as C4 component diagram

-The second call will create additional diagrams that only include the individual module and the ones they directly depend on on the canvas.
+The second call will create additional diagrams that only include the individual module and the ones they directly depend on the canvas.

 A subset of application modules and their relationships starting from the order module rendered as C4 component diagram